Techniek-Nederland/techniek-nederland-formulieren/_sources/tutorials/describe_installation.rst.txt

 ------------------------

 There will be a lot of forms in the system and browsing them all can be quite cumbersome.
-For the form (meta) we'll need describe the installation anyway, so if we start with defining the installation we can then filter the list of forms to the relevant ones to this project.
+For the form (meta) we'll need to describe the installation anyway, so if we start with defining the installation we can then filter the list of forms to the relevant ones to this project.

 Basic model for an Installation